JSku-Systems/unet-bccd-segmentation/README.md

 ## Method Summary </br>

-The notebook implements:
+The notebook implements :

-* deterministic preprocessing (resizing, normalisation, dataset splitting)
+* Deterministic preprocessing
+resizing, normalisation, train/validation/test splitting

+* Training‑only augmentation
-* training‑only augmentation using Albumentations
+using Albumentations to introduce realistic variability

-* a standard U‑Net encoder–decoder with skip connections
+* U‑Net encoder–decoder architecture
+with skip connections for spatial detail preservation

-* combined Binary Cross‑Entropy + Dice loss
+* Combined BCE + Dice loss
+for stable optimisation on small biomedical datasets

+* Quantitative evaluation
-* evaluation using Dice, IoU, precision, and recall
+using Dice, IoU, precision, and recall

-* qualitative visualisation of predictions vs ground truth
+* Qualitative visualisation
+comparing predictions with ground‑truth masks

+* Post‑segmentation morphological analysis
+using connected‑component labelling to extract instance‑level geometric features (area, perimeter, circularity, eccentricity)

+* Population‑level feature comparison
+assessing whether predicted masks preserve biologically meaningful shape distributions

 ## Results </br>
-The model achieves stable optimisation and produces masks closely aligned with ground‑truth annotations.
+The model achieves stable optimisation and produces semantic segmentation masks that closely align with ground‑truth annotations.
+Population‑level morphological analysis shows strong agreement in area and circularity distributions, with expected perimeter deviations due to contour smoothing.
+These findings demonstrate that the model captures both pixel‑wise accuracy and biologically relevant geometric properties across the test set.

-Limitations and potential extensions (e.g., instance segmentation, uncertainty estimation) are discussed in the notebook.
+Limitations and potential extensions — including instance‑aware architectures, multi‑dataset training, and uncertainty estimation — are discussed in the notebook.

 ## License </br>
 This project is released under the MIT License.
-The dataset retains its own licence as specified by the original Kaggle author.
+The dataset retains its own licence as indicated in the dataset notice.